Vestergaard (company): History

 Vestergaard was founded in 1957 by Kaj Vestergaard Frandsen, a former farmer and the grandfather of current owner Mikkel Vestergaard Frandsen.
 Kaj founded the company with a friend before doing it alone.
 The company made linings for jackets and uniforms.
 Kaj's son Torben took over in 1970.
 Production was first moved to Ireland and then to Poland in 1989.

 In 1990, Torben bought up 1 million yards of Swedish army surplus fabric used for uniforms, and turned it into blankets for aid organizations.
 That was the beginning of a change in focus of the company that continued after Mikkel was persuaded to join the company by his father in 1993.
 Mikkel had worked in Lagos from the age of 19 running a truck company, which "ignited his passion for Africa."
 He left Nigeria following a military coup and returned to Denmark to work with his father.
 In 1997 Torben and Mikkel agreed to split the company into separate female uniform and humanitarian textiles businesses, and then Mikkel bought out his father and stopped producing uniforms.

 Under Mikkel's leadership the company focused on the business model of humanitarian entrepreneurship, product innovation that improves lives of people and makes a profit.

-In 1996, the company began supplying Guinea worm filters to The Carter Center.
-PermaNet bed nets were launched in 1999, LifeStraw was introduced in 2005 and ZeroFly entered the market in 2012.
-Those early products defined Vestergaard's three focus areas aligned with the Sustainable Development Goals: public health, water and food security.
+The company's PermaNet bed nets were launched in 1999, ZeroFly entered the market in 2004, and LifeStraw was introduced in 2005.
+A second ZeroFly product, insecticide-treated storage bags were launched in 2015.
+Those products align with Vestergaard's commitment to the Sustainable Development Goals: public health and food security.

 The company moved headquarters from Kolding to Lausanne in 2005–6, which it said was to better attract specialist employees and due to the presence of international organizations such as UN agencies and the Red Cross in Switzerland.
 In 2010, the company was around 20 times the size of when Mikkel joined it.
-Vestergaard has continued to work on product innovations for vector borne illnesses, water borne illnesses and food security.
-In 2007, due to the increase in insecticide resistant mosquitoes, a new bednet was developed as a combination net with increased efficacy against mosquitoes resistant to insecticides.
 Vestergaard has been a member of the UN Global Compact since 2008 and initiated, then participated in the Bed Net Industry Dialogue hosted by the Global Business Coalition in 2009.
+In 2011, the Vestergaard-Noguchi Vector Labs opened in Ghana.
+The partnership with the Noguchi Memorial Institute of Medical Research (NMIMR) supports research, development, and testing of PermaNet bed nets as well as studies on how different mosquitoes react to insecticides.

 In 2012, Vestergaard developed IR Mapper, an online tool for mapping insecticide resistance.

 Mikkel Vestergaard Frandsen stepped down as CEO in January 2020 and was replaced by Michael Joos.
+In 2023, Amar Ali was named CEO.